Exclusive: 4 Surprising “LOCI” Waitlist Letter Tips From Current and Former Admissions Officers

 Read More

-TOPIC 1: Redefining The Idea of Masculinity While Growing Up With Two Moms
+TOPIC 1: Redefining Masculinity While Growing Up With Two Moms

 SUCCESS RATE: Accepted to all 10 schools he applied to, including Cornell University, Dartmouth College, Yale University, Princeton University, and the Massachusetts Institute of Technology.

-WHY IT WORKED: Colleges want to see exceptional students who overcome adversity because it shows strength and students are not afraid to challenge societal norms, because that takes risk.
-This essay manages to convey both at once.
+WHY IT WORKED: Colleges want to see 1) exceptional students who overcome adversity because it shows strength and 2) students who are not afraid to challenge societal norms, because that takes risk.
+This essay manages to do both.

 Read More